-Jennifer Risener is an Associate in the healthcare litigation practice group.
-She focuses her practice on litigating “pay-for-delay” antitrust claims and pharmaceutical overcharges on behalf of large health insurers, including In re Aggrenox Antitrust Litigation, No. 14-md-2516 and Blue Cross Blue Shield Association, et al. v.
-GlaxoSmithKline LLC, No. 2:13-cv-4663.
+Jennifer Risener is an Associate in the Healthcare and Antitrust practice group.
+She focuses her practice on litigating “pay-for-delay” antitrust claims and pharmaceutical overcharges on behalf of large health insurers in complex litigation.

-Ms. Risener is an active member of the New York City Bar Association.
-She has also volunteered with the New York Immigration Coalition, as well as voter protection organizations.
+Ms. Risener is an active member of the New York City Bar Association, and is a member of NYCBA’s African Affairs Committee.
+She also volunteers with the New York Immigration Coalition, as well as voter protection organizations.
 Ms. Risener is fluent in Spanish.
-While at Fordham University, Ms. Risener worked as a research assistant to Professor Chi Mgbako, researching healthcare policy and law in East Africa.

 B.A.
 Muhlenberg College (2011), cum laude